Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 v1      13744    RUNNING
 ```

-2. Create an empty file in `/var/run/netns` location with the container identifier (we will use the container PID for as the identifier):
+2. Create an empty file in `/var/run/netns` location with the container identifier (we will use the container PID as the identifier):

 ```
 mkdir -p /var/run/netns